-Jennie joins the USGLC from Gavi, the Vaccine Alliance, where she served as manager of North American communication.
-Prior to joining Gavi, Jennie held various roles in writing and media-relations, including a year-long communications fellowship at the National Cancer Institute (NIH).
+Jennie joined the USGLC in 2016 as Deputy Communications Director and went on to serve as the organization’s Communications Director.
+Prior to joining the USGLC, Jennie managed North American communication for Gavi, the Vaccine Alliance and held various writing and media relations positions, including a year-long communications fellowship at the National Cancer Institute (NIH).
 She spent the early part of her career as a producer at CNN in New York.
 A Connecticut native, Jennie received her undergraduate degree in English from Duke University.
 She holds a Master of Public Health with a focus on health communication from the University of Southern California.

 As the partial government shutdown extends into its third week, federal agencies – including the State Department and USAID – are feeling the very real effects of the furloughs.
 And with the consequences of a prolonged shutdown still unclear, Ambassador Karl Hofmann, former U.S. Ambassador to the Republic of Togo and a career diplomat, explains how the ongoing shutdown is impacting America’s diplomatic and development capabilities right now.